Guide

 Contact analytics

 Prompt: "Match my top email senders to my contacts list.
 Show me who is in my contacts and who isn't.
-For unknown senders, suggest which ones I should add."This is useful for identifying frequent correspondents who are missing from your CRM or address book.
+For unknown senders, suggest which ones I should add."The match report highlights senders you email frequently but haven't added as contacts, which is useful for keeping your CRM or address book up to date.

 Tips for better analytics